Analogue Photography: Part 3 – A Nostalgic Race and a Suburban Shopping Centre with Kodak Tri-X

 The atmosphere was a gift for Tri-X. Its grain and contrast carried the metallic shine of polished chrome just as well as the grit of worn tires.

-There was no abundance of shining details
+There was an abundance of shining details

 The main competitive part of the event is Prins Bertil Memorial.
 It’s not a speed race but a “regularity race” (rally).

-A classic convertible in the race
+A classic convertible in the race, MG Roadster

 I found myself moving between the cars and the people—because the event isn’t just about machines, it’s about the joy they bring.